-A push-button switch is located above and to the left of the $2.1\,$ mm power jack.
-It controls power from the $2.1\,$ mm power jack to the electronic circuitry and lasing element.
-When the switch is closed (ON) it will be slightly depressed, and fully extended when is open (OFF).
+A push-button switch is located immediately to the right of the 2.1 mm power jack.
+It controls power from the 2.1 mm power jack to the electronic circuitry and lasing element.
+When the switch is closed it will be slightly depressed, compared to the open position, when the switch will be fully extended.

-3. Pilot light (ON)
+3. Pilot light (PILOT)

-Just below the Switch is the pilot light.
-It emits a green light when the switch is turned on and power is applied to the electronic circuitry and lasing element.
+Just below and left of the Switch is the pilot light.
+It emits a green light when the switch is on and power is applied to the electronic circuitry and lasing element